Authored by the expert who managed and guided the team behind the Gabon Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Gabon, we always rely on the strongest methodology we can, and we don't throw out numbers at random.
+Whether it's in our blog articles or the market analyses included in our property pack about Gabon, we always rely on the strongest methodology we can ... and we don't throw out numbers at random.

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why it's authoritative | How we used it |
+| Source | Why we trust it | How we used it |

 |---|---|---|

-| Housing Finance Africa | Respected cross-country housing finance benchmark compiled by a specialist institution. | We used it to quantify how small Gabon's mortgage market is, which acts as a key price ceiling.
-We also referenced it for housing deficit and urban housing conditions data. |
+| Housing Finance Africa - Gabon Yearbook | A respected cross-country housing finance benchmark from a specialist institution. | We used it to quantify how small Gabon's mortgage market is, which acts as a price ceiling.
+We also used it for housing conditions, titling constraints, and affordability data. |

-| Reuters | Top-tier global newsroom reporting concrete policy measures with specifics. | We used it to capture the new 2026 housing tax that directly affects property owners and tenants.
-We also used it as a signal of fiscal stress affecting real estate. |
+| Reuters - Gabon Housing Tax | Reuters is a top-tier global newsroom reporting concrete policy measures. | We used it to capture the new 2026 housing tax that directly affects owners and tenants.
+We also used it as a signal of fiscal stress that can spill into real estate. |

-| World Bank Doing Business | Standardized benchmark of property registration steps, time, and cost. | We used it to explain transaction friction that affects liquidity and resale ease.
-We highlighted why exit risk is higher when registration is slow. |
+| World Bank - Doing Business (Property Registration) | A standardized benchmark of property registration steps, time, and cost. | We used it to explain transaction friction that affects liquidity and resale ease.
+We also used it to highlight why exit risk is higher when registration takes long. |

-| Conservation Foncière Gabon | Official portal explaining titling and land registry procedures. | We used it to outline paperwork requirements that affect resale and bank financing.
-We flagged common risks like unclear title chains. |
+| Conservation Fonciere Gabon | The official portal explaining titling and land registry procedures in Gabon. | We used it to outline the paperwork reality around titles and registration steps.
+We also used it to flag common risks like unclear title chains. |

-| Journal Officiel de la République Gabonaise | Official gazette where enforceable decrees and rules are published. | We used it to confirm that regulatory changes are real rather than rumors.
-We translated those changes into likely market impacts on permits and enforcement. |
+| Journal Officiel de la Republique Gabonaise | The official gazette where enforceable decrees and rules are published. | We used it to confirm that institutional changes are real rather than rumors.
+We then translated those changes into likely market impacts on permits and enforcement. |